-EFT (Emotional Freedom Technique) is often called tapping into our inner, suppressed emotions.
+EFT (Emotional Freedom Therapy) is often called tapping into our inner, suppressed emotions.
 EFT has some deep roots in psychotherapy as well as in ancient healing practices from the East.

-With EFT therapy, we work on the emotional response to the experience, negative feelings, body memories and perceptions.
+With somatic EFT therapy, we work to realise this fight and flight stored energy, and turn off threat alarm that causes severe dysregulation and dissociation.
+Together we work on the emotional response to the experience, negative feelings, body memories and perceptions.
 Tapping signals the body that we are safe and helps release stuck energy and old biological response patterns.